-Furthermore, the organization also provides the fuel elements which are later shipped back to Russia as spent fuel.
-After this time period, it then hands over the business to the country where it was built.
+Furthermore, the organization provides the fuel elements which are later shipped back to Russia as spent fuel.
+After this time period, it hands over the business to the country in which the plant was built.

 However, numerous obstacles emerge from these arrangements, such as the lack of skilled labor force, waste disposal questions and a potential situation of dependency.
-Dr. Kaluba Chitumbo, lecturer at the Technical University of Vienna, former Director of the IAEA Department of Safeguards and founder of Rientec, which is a company in the nuclear and renewable energy sector, sheds light on this issue.
-There are simply not enough nuclear engineers and experts in most of these countries.
+Dr. Kaluba Chitumbo, former Director of the IAEA Department of Safeguards and a founder of Rientec – a nuclear and renewable energy consulting company – sheds light on this issue.
+There are simply not enough nuclear engineers and experts in most of the countries in question.

-A lack of human resources would confront the host country with a number of technical issues.
-Overcoming this nuclear labor issues can influence the further success of such projects, especially after the power plant has been handed over to the host country and has to be managed on its own.
+Lack of human resources would confront the host country with a number of technical issues.
+Overcoming this challenge is instrumental for the final success of the project, especially after the power plant has been handed over to the host country and has to be managed on its own.

 Finally, as pointed out by Dr. Chitumbo, the question of dependency arises: “The danger is that a nuclear power plant is a project of 60 years and beyond.
 In these 60 years, certain things can change politically.”
 This implies that by signing such an agreement, the developing countries step into a situation of dependency.

-Nuclear power management agreements can help developing countries to facilitate the entry into the nuclear power sector.
-On the other hand, many of these countries are not yet prepared to obtain their own nuclear infrastructures on a sustainable basis in the future and often find themselves in a situation of dependency.
+It is clear that such agreements can help developing countries facilitate the entry into the nuclear power sector.
+On the other hand, many of them are not yet prepared to build and maintain their own nuclear infrastructures on a sustainable basis and find themselves in a situation of dependency.

-Bearing in mind further issues concerning the availability of a skilled labor force and their lacking capacities for waste management, it is yet unclear if the time is right for developing countries to enter the nuclear power sector.
+Bearing in mind the issue of scarce human, financial and technological resources, it is yet unclear if the time is right for developing countries to enter the nuclear power sector.